Skip to content

 Best Practices for Geo-Enabling Elections

-The National States Geographic Information Council published a guide for using geographic information systems to help ensure that voters are correctly placed within their voting districts and given the correct ballot.
+The National States Geographic Information Council published this guide for using geographic information systems to help ensure that voters are correctly placed within their voting districts and given the correct ballot.

-Published by The Elections Group, this guide describes the process of logic and accuracy testing for voting equipment and tabulation equipment and provides checklists and best practices.
+Published by The Elections Group, this guide describes the process of testing voting equipment and tabulation equipment and provides checklists and best practices.

 Who Should Be Involved?